jbcannon/sht31-array/pages/3dprint.md

 You can print multiple copies of the Radiation Shield Fin to make any sized radiation shield

-Once printed, all parts can stacked and glued together (superglue or hot glue).
+Once printed, all parts can be stacked and glued together (superglue or hot glue).

 <img src=../figs/shieldprint-6.jpg width=400></img>